What is DEVA?

 I sponsored DEVA because I am passionate about supporting Indigenous success.
 Sharon Marshall has created an innovative program that equips Indigenous women in far-flung communities to learn the skills to become virtual assistants.
 This means that they can work anywhere on their own terms.
 How wonderful!

-PowHERhouse is a proud founding partner and supporter of the DEVA project because we believe true equality removes all barriers of separateness and views us only as humans in need of healing and wholeness.
+PowHERhouse is a proud partner and supporter of the DEVA project because we believe true equality removes all barriers of separateness and views us only as humans in need of healing and wholeness.
 As a capacity-building partner, the DEVA project provides Indigenous women with the opportunity to do just that.
-DEVA is a guided learning experience to explore what a small step of possibility into the fuller realization of human potential, including personal leadership, could feel like through the vehicle of digital literacy and virtual admin training as they strengthen not only their skills but also their confidence, communications, and self-love.
+DEVA is a guided learning experience to explore what a small step of possibility into the fuller realization of human potential, including personal leadership, could feel like through the vehicle of digital literacy and virtual admin training as they strengthen not only their skills but also their confidence, communications, and self-love. ~ Charlene SanJenkoFounder & CEOPowHERhouse Impact Media Group

-We acknowledge with much gratitude that we are on the traditional territories of the Snuneymuxw and Snaw-naw-as First Nations of the Coast Salish People.
-We also give thanks to the ancestors and creatures big and small for looking after the rich resources and cultural teachings of this beautiful land.
+We acknowledge with much gratitude that we are on the traditional territory of the Snaw’naw’as First Nations of the Coast Salish People, as an uninvited guest.
+We give thanks to the ancestors and creatures big and small for looking after the rich resources and cultural teachings of this beautiful land.